 - For numeric variables, you will have the option of filtering the data based on the value in the field, such as "less than 3" or "equal to 15".
 You can also add an additional "or" or "and" condition for a more complex filter.

-3. The browser only shows a subset of the rows in the dataset at once.
-The Go-to-Page box allows the user to jump to an exact page number in the browser.
+2. The browser only shows a subset of the rows in the dataset at once.
+This area shows which rows are currently loaded.

 - Refresh will refresh the view.